 No time right now?
-Pin this for later.
+Pin this cute chair socks knitting pattern for later!

 And on top of that, chairs socks are obviously amazing for decorating.
-You can make a pair (well a quadruple I should say) for each holiday or special occasion!
-Red, green, white for Christmas, black, yellow and red to support the Belgian football team for the next world cup, etc. As they are super easy to make and use only a small amount of yarn, you can make as many as you can think of.
+You can make a pair (well a quadruple I should say) for every holiday or special occasion!
+Red, green, white for Christmas, black; yellow and red to support the Belgian football team for the next world cup, etc. Since they’re super easy to make and use only a small amount of yarn, you can make as many as you can think of.

 They’re knitted with double-pointed needles which can be a bit burdensome for such a small pattern but will give you the best results.
 It’s a great pattern to get more familiar with DPN.
 The pattern works up fast so you’ll get them done in no time.